Research interests and publications

-I am a PhD Researcher in the School of Music at the University of Leeds, specialising in music for audio-visual media.
-My thesis investigates library music (i.e. “stock music”) and its use in television production.
-Although library music has played a fundamental role in the use of sound in screen media since the early twentieth century, most references to library music within the field of musicology are by way of exclusion.
-The intention of this project is to illuminate the process of composition, placement and reception of library music as an integral part of the television industry.
-My research is fully-funded by the Arts and Humanities Research Council through the White Rose College of the Arts & Humanities (WRoCAH).
+I am a PhD researcher in the School of Music, specialising in music for audio-visual media.
+My thesis investigates library music (also known as “stock” or “production” music) and its use in contemporary television.
+The intention of my doctoral project is to illuminate the process of composition, placement and reception of library music as an integral part of the television industry.
+My research is informed and motivated by both my professional practice as a media composer and my work in television development and production.
+My PhD is fully-funded by the Arts and Humanities Research Council through the White Rose College of the Arts & Humanities (WRoCAH).